 Looking for some suggestions for your homeschool students?
-Check out these out-of-the-box ideas:
+Check out these outside-of-the-box ideas:

 For younger students: